Career Development Partners Blog

 Our expert coaches offer advice ranging from Networking and Resumes, to the benefits of Outplacement and Leadership Development.

-Especially when one’s world is turned upside down by job loss, the perspective which one views the loss can determine the outcome.
+When one is faced with a challenging situation the outcome is greatly influenced by the lens through which that obstacle is viewed.
+Especially when one’s world is turned upside down by job loss, the lens which one views the loss can determine the outcome.

 When you think about it, closing a sales deal and landing a job offer really aren’t that different from one another.
 In both cases, you have to identify the right contacts, thoughtfully reach out to them and convince them that you, above all others, are the right person to help them solve their problems.

 hen you are being interviewed for a position, you are viewed as an expense.
 The hiring manager has multiple choices who to hire and is trying to determine which candidate will provide them with the quickest return on their investment.
 You cannot enter an interview expecting it to be a simple question and answer exercise.